 Frequently Asked Questions

 - Absolutely!
-Parents are extremely welcome to stay and observe all our band sessions and instrumental lessons taking place - many of our parents regularly stay to watch and will make you feel very welcome at any rehearsal.
+Parents are extremely welcome to stay and observe all our band sessions and instrumental lessons taking place – many of our parents regularly stay to watch and will make you feel very welcome at any rehearsal.
 Parents who also play brass are welcome to sit in and play with our groups too – it really helps the youngsters to have adult role models and banding is truly a family hobby.

 - If your child is performing in a concert with us, we actively encourage you to bring family and friends to enjoy the performance too!